-The final dataset (including the over-sampled population, n=1045) was then weighed, so that the demographic distribution of our final dataset matched the demographic distribution of our initial gamer sample.
-This involved re-applying weights based on four variables - age, gender, ethnicity, & religion, using a rake algorithm to give each respondent a weight.
+The final dataset (including the over-sampled population, n=1,009) was then weighed, so that the demographic distribution of our final dataset matched the demographic distribution of our initial gamer sample.
+This involved re-applying weights based on four variables - age, gender, ethnicity, religion, sexual orientation and ability stats using a rake algorithm to give each respondent a weight.
+Newzoo combined data from the UN Census, International Telecommunication Union (ITU), Newzoo's Consumer Insights Data Base, US Census Bureau, the Pew Research Center, and CDC.